Novena to Our Mother of Perpetual Help: Imprimatur

-On 17 May 1866, Pope Pius IX originally granted approval via the Sacred Congregation of Rites on three specific prayers dedicated to the title of Perpetual Help.
+On 17 May 1866, Pope Pius IX originally granted approval via the Sacred Congregation of Rites to three specific prayers dedicated to the Marian title of Perpetual Help.
 These prayers were granted a plenary indulgence of 100 days.

-The Bishop of Madrid, José María Cos y Macho, granted his Imprimatur on the earliest compiled novena booklets in 1899, followed by a re-print in 1902, 1917, 1927, 1935 etc.
+The Bishop of Madrid, José María Cos y Macho, granted his Imprimatur to the earliest compiled novena booklets in 1899, followed by reprints in 1902, 1917, 1927, 1935 etc.

 An ordinary local permission to print the text was obtained via the vice-provincial of Portland, Oregon, Reverend Joseph Chapoton.
 To date, various texts were re-printed for private devotional use.

 The Archbishop of Chicago, Cardinal George Mundelein gave an Imprimatur for the Perpetual Help novena in the Polish language on New Year's Eve 1934.

-The Archbishop of San Francisco John Joseph Mitty gave his license on 26 August 1941 on a re-print of the original 1927 Portland version.
+The Archbishop of San Francisco John Joseph Mitty gave his license on 26 August 1941 on a reprint of the original 1927 Portland version.

 The Archbishop of New York, Cardinal Francis Spellman granted his license for the novena devotions in Boston, Massachusetts on 20 June 1948.

 The Archbishop of Manila, Cardinal Rufino Santos on 14 April 1973, while the imprimi potest was given by the vice-provincial of Manila, Redemptorist friar Patrick Deane, CSsR.

 The Archbishop of Singapore, Michel Olçomendy who granted a similar version for the town of Novena, Singapore on 28 September 1973.